Logo

 Yes, almost always.
 Reddit globally allows 0-karma accounts to post, but most marketing-useful subreddits set their own karma minimum via AutoModerator.
 The typical range is 50 to 200 comment karma plus 30 days of account age.
 For premium subs like r/smallbusiness or niche professional subs, you may need 500 plus.

 The safe baseline for marketers is 500 comment karma plus 30 days of account age.
 At that point, you can post in roughly 80 percent of marketing-relevant subreddits without an auto-removal.
 The fastest way to get there is 14 to 21 days of helpful commenting in default subs.
 MediaFast can match you with low-karma-friendly subs while you build trust.
+If you are not sure whether your account already clears the age half of that bar, you can look up its exact age in a few seconds.

 What Each Karma Tier Unlocks